treofinancial/google_maps_places_autocomplete_widgets/README.md

 `maps_places_autocomplete 0.0.2` by @leandro-zanardi.
 As I customized my use case within my own apps the source code diverged significantly from the original package and it was easiest for me to create my own new package.

+The rather unfortunate (and long) name for this package is a result of the pub.dev namespace clutter of various packages also using Google Maps Places API.